Wilston Methodist Memorial Church: Heritage listing

 The former Wilston Methodist Memorial Church was listed on the Queensland Heritage Register on 12 November 2021 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Wilston Methodist Memorial Church (1956) is a highly intact 1950s Modernist-style church, important in demonstrating the evolution of Methodist Church architecture in Queensland in the post-WWII period.
 Constructed during a period of growth for the Methodist Church, it is the first Modernist-style Methodist church completed in Queensland, during a transitional period for Modernist church design.

 As a mid-20th century memorial church, dedicated to those Australian servicemen from the congregation who perished during WWI and WWII, Wilston Methodist Memorial Church is important in demonstrating community involvement in, and commemoration of, these major world events.
 It illustrates the preference following WWII for memorialising the sacrifices of war through utilitarian forms, such as memorial halls, libraries, and swimming pools.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Highly intact, Wilston Methodist Memorial Church is important in demonstrating the principal characteristics of a 1950s Modernist Church.
 This aspect of the place's cultural heritage significance is demonstrated in its: all-encompassing and unified modernist aesthetic; restrained materials palette; form and layout expressive of worship practices; and simplified traditional church spaces (nave, sanctuary, vestries), church fixtures, fittings, furniture (including chancel rail, pulpit, and choir stall), and motifs.

 The place is important because of its aesthetic significance.

 Wilston Methodist Memorial Church has aesthetic importance for its architectural qualities expressive of Methodism's expansionist outlook post-World War II and its desire to remain relevant to Queensland society at the time.
 These attributes emanate from its cohesive Modernist styling, including its well-composed asymmetrical and simplified exterior forms; the restrained materials palette; the generous scale of the nave volume and its detailing; and the manipulation of light through the placement of windows, use of textured and colour-tinted glass, and arrangement of lights.

+Heritage listing removal

+The church was removed from the Queensland Heritage Register in 2024 following a court case brought by the Uniting Church in Australia.